What is a reserved domain name and how to register it?

 Registries may reserve domain names - moving them outside the pool of available domain names, without registering them.
-Anybody searching for the availability status of a reserved domain, gets the result "you cannot register this domain".
+Anybody searching for the availability status of a reserved domain, gets the result "You cannot register this domain".

-On the other hand, with the raise of new gTLDs we see many more domains being reserved by registries without legal reasons.
+On the other hand, with the raise of new gTLDs many more domains being reserved by registries without a legal reasons.
 Those domains are either reserved for the registry's own use (e.g. the domain name "whois"), or because the registry is unsure about whether or not they will be using it at a later moment themselves, or because the registry just wants to know if there is a market for that domain name.

 Domain names in this last category are the most interesting: In many cases Openprovider can negotiate with the registry to find a solution to get the domain name.